Nosudrum/orbit-propagation-python-study/orekit-python/README.md

 wrapper.
 As such, displaying variable values automatically or on demand from the variables list will result in an error and the shutdown of the Java VM.

-To circumvent this issue, install ipython in your environment with `conda activate orekit-python` and `conda install ipython`, and make sure that PyCharm is configured to use it for the python console.
+To circumvent this issue, install ipython in your environment with `conda activate orekitpy` and `conda install ipython`, and make sure that PyCharm is configured to use it for the python console.
 The **variables loading policy** must also be set to **on demand**.